DeboraKlein/Download-Vimeo-Videos/README.md

 # Download-Vimeo-Videos
-# Backup Your Own Vimeo Videos Using Python

 ## Overview
 This Python script extracts information about your Vimeo videos and organizes their download links, allowing you to back up your own content efficiently.